Have You Been Endangered By A Negligent Property Owner?

 The duty that a property owner has to protect another individual on his or her property from harm is determined by why the other individual is on the property.
 Social guests and those who enter to conduct business transactions are owed a greater duty of care than trespassers.
 This does not mean that a trespasser cannot recover compensation for his or her damages, though.
 Generally, property owners owe no duty to protect trespassers from harm, but this may be challenged if the injured trespasser is a child or if the property owner knew that trespassers often moved onto and through the property.

 Proving That A Property Owner Failed To Uphold His Or Her Duty Of Care

 In your claim, you must demonstrate that your injury occurred because the property owner failed to remove a hazardous condition on the property that he or she should reasonably have known about.
 You must also prove that because of your injury, you suffered the specific damages for which you are seeking compensation.

-If you have been injured in an accident that could have been prevented if a property owner had simply taken more care to remove a hazard or alert you to dangerous conditions, you could have grounds for a premises liability claim.
+If you have been injured in an accident that could have been prevented if a property owner had simply taken more care to remove a hazard or alert you of dangerous conditions, you could have grounds for a premises liability claim.
 To learn more about your rights as an injured victim and how you can seek compensation for your damages, speak with one of the experienced Appleton premises liability lawyers at Hammett, Bellin & Oswald, LLC.
-Contact our firm today to schedule your complimentary legal consultation with us.
+Contact our firm online or call 920-202-8872 today to schedule your complimentary legal consultation with us.